St. Margaret Mary Church (Omaha)

-The St. Margaret Mary Church is part of the Roman Catholic Archdiocese of Omaha.
+The St. Margaret Mary Church is a parish of the Catholic Church in Omaha, Nebraska, part of the Archdiocese of Omaha.
 The limestone church with High Gothic bell tower is prominently situated on a ridge overlooking Elmwood Creek along the original route of the Lincoln Highway, today known as U.S. Route 6 in the Fairacres Historic District.
 Adjacent to Memorial Park (Omaha) and the University of Nebraska Omaha it is widely known for its display of an enshrined relic of St Margaret Mary Alacoque, the French Catholic Visitation nun and mystic who promoted devotion to the Sacred Heart of Jesus.

 History

-The first mass was held at 8 am on Sunday, September 7, 1919 in the dance hall above Ernest Buffett’s (Warren Buffett’s grandfather) grocery store.
+Jeremiah James Harty, bishop of Omaha, commissioned Fr.
+Leo Patrick to establish a parish in the Dundee area in 1919.
+He celebrated the first Mass at 8 am on Sunday, September 7, 1919, in the dance hall above Ernest Buffett’s (Warren Buffett’s grandfather) grocery store.
 The new parish remained unnamed until the canonization of St Margaret Mary Alacoque on Ascension Thursday, May 13, 1920, by Pope Benedict XV.
-On that same day, Archbishop Jeremiah J Harty placed the young parish under this new saint's protection.
+On that same day, the bishop placed the young parish under this new saint's protection.

 Architecture

 In 1941, Fr.
 Joseph A Suneg commissioned Leo A Daly, the firm whose many credits include the Cathedral of Our Lady of the Angels and the National World War II Memorial, to design the Rural English Gothic church.
-Parson's Construction Company began work the autumn before Japan’s attack on Pearl Harbor and just 9 months later on June 14, 1942 the dedication mass was celebrated.
+Parson's Construction Company began work the autumn before Japan’s attack on Pearl Harbor and just nine months later on June 14, 1942, the dedication mass was celebrated.

-With a floorplan of 44′ × 132′ the church is the same dimensions as Solomon’s Temple in Jerusalem.
+With a floorplan of 132' x 44′ the church has the same three-to-one proportions as Solomon's Temple in Jerusalem as well as the Sistine Chapel in Vatican City.
 In 1952, Italian artist Sirio Tonelli installed his reproduction of "The Frieze of the Prophets" by American portraitist John Singer Sargent on the sanctuary wall.
 The stained glass windows were designed by the famed Charles Jay Connick studio of Boston.
 In conformity with its Gothic character, a foliate disgorging Green Man adorns the north exterior wall beneath the rose window.

 At least six other churches have been modeled after this Daly design including St Mary’s of Omaha, St Patrick’s of North Platte (NE), St Ann’s of Vail (IA), St Philip Neri of Omaha, St Paul’s Lutheran of West Allis (WI), and Cloister’s on the Platte of Gretna (NE).

 In 1963, the iconic 112-foot-tall Leo A Daly-designed High Gothic bell tower was dedicated by Archbishop Gerald Thomas Bergan in memory of attorney Daniel J Gross.
 The belfry includes four bronze bells.
 The largest at 6,052 lbs. (tone “B flat”) was cast by the McShane Bell Foundry in 1885.
 It was salvaged from the Cathedral of the Immaculate Conception in the Roman Catholic Diocese of Leavenworth, Kansas, after a catastrophic fire in 1962.

 In 2017, the former baptistery was converted into a Eucharistic Adoration chapel.